 This simple Banoffee Pie recipe is an absolute classic and takes no time at all, only requiring eight basic ingredients, most of which you probably already have in your store cupboard or fridge.

-It really is the perfect dish to make and bring with you if you’re stopping by a small garden party, or find yourself throwing an impromptu neighbourhood bash!
+It really is the perfect dish to make and bring with you if you’re stopping by a garden party, or find yourself throwing an impromptu neighbourhood bash!

 Prep time: 25 mins